A lot of people ask us – is learning how to code hard?

-The rise of disruptive technology has changed the job landscape, leading to tech luminaries and governments pushing for everyone to learn to code.
-This has given rise to the myth “learning to code is easy”.
-After all, if kids in primary school can do it, it should literally be child’s play, right?
+The rise of disruptive technology means that tech luminaries and governments want everyone to learn to code.
+This has given rise to the myth that learning to code is easy.
+After all, if kids in primary school can do it, it should be child’s play, right?

-The truth is; coding isn’t easy.
-That’s why you have developers, engineers and programmers who dedicate their entire lives to the mystical art of code.
+The truth is – coding isn’t easy.
+That’s why you have developers, engineers and programmers who dedicate their entire lives to the art of code.
 While learning the basic syntax and structure might be easy, writing good code takes a lot of practice.

 You’ll hear a lot of people (including ourselves) say, ‘learning how to code is like learning a brand new language’.
 But coding has its own peculiarities that make it especially difficult to understand.